dagorret/netevolution/README.md

 - header sync
 - body downloads
 - cancellation and obsolete requests
+- secret store resolution and fallback
+- account creation and activation

 This makes it easier to diagnose credential issues, host resolution, SSL/TLS problems, latency, and UI race conditions.